Herbert Spiro: Early academic career

 After returning to the U.S., Spiro entered Harvard University.
 He stated that he had originally wanted to attend the University of Texas at Austin, but his mother encouraged him to apply to Harvard instead after hearing that a distant cousin had also been accepted.
-There, he wrote his senior honors thesis on Marxist critiques of democracy, with William Yandell Elliot as his advisor.
+There, he wrote his senior honors thesis on Marxist critiques of democracy, with William Yandell Elliott as his advisor.
 He received his master's degree in 1950 and his Ph.D. in 1953, with a doctoral dissertation on accountability in government.
 He spent the following year in his native Germany as a Fulbright Fellow, and then returned to Harvard in 1954, where he continued as an instructor until 1957.
 He got engaged to Elizabeth Anna Petersen of Radcliffe College, the daughter of Howard C. Petersen, in February 1958.
 He received a Guggenheim Fellowship in political science in 1959, and lived in Rhodesia and the Central African Republic for the next year.

 In 1961, Spiro moved from Harvard to Amherst College, where he was Associate Professor of Political Science until 1965.
 Afterwards he joined the University of Pennsylvania as Professor of Political Science, where he remained until 1970.
 He then joined the Department of State as a member of the Policy Planning Staff.